 To use a 200-day moving average on a chart, open a charting service like TradingView, select “Simple Moving Average,” and configure it with the 200 settings.
 When the price is above the 200-day moving average, it is bullish; when below, it is bearish.

 To trade the 200-day moving average, a trader will seek a buy signal when the price is above the 200-day moving average and buy long positions in the stock.
 When the price is below the 200-day moving average (a sell signal), a trader may consider shorting/selling the asset.

-It’s also important to remember that the 200-day moving average should be used as a guide for long-term trends rather than intraday trades.
+It’s also important to remember that the 200-day moving average should guide long-term trends rather than intraday trades.
 This is because of its lagging nature and potential for false signals.

 Finally, always use protective stops when trading around the 200-day moving average, as it can give a false sense of security if a trader is too willing to take on risk without protecting their capital.
 With stop losses, traders can guard against downside risks and maintain more control over their trades.

-Testing the Accuracy & Reliability of the 200-Day Moving Average
+Testing the Accuracy and Reliability of the 200-day Moving Average

 You need to use backtesting software to test if an indicator, pattern, or chart is reliable.
 For this 200-MA testing, we are using TrendSpider.
 TrendSpider provides excellent charting, pattern recognition, and robust point-and-click backtesting, which makes technical analysis testing a breeze.

 How to set up a 200-day MA Backtest